-Typically, a funeral director will help you set up a funeral trust when you are entering into a contract with them.
+Typically, a funeral director will help you set up a funeral trust when entering into a contract with them.
 You can open a trust account with a bank and deposit your money in a certificate of deposit or savings account.

 There are different ways you can fund a funeral trust: